captainsidd/serverless-ding/README.md

 # serverless-ding
 A serverless plugin that outputs a [bell character](https://en.wikipedia.org/wiki/Bell_character) to Terminal after `sls deploy`.
+Will only work if the audible bell in Terminal is turned on.

 # Why
 Because running `sls deploy` takes just long enough to go do something else and forget that you ran `sls deploy`.
 Figured a notification would be nice.